Shopify/tapioca/README.md

 The RBI files that Tapioca generates **should not be added** on top of those that Sorbet has already generated for you.
 Tapioca needs to run afresh.
 Tapioca also supercedes the need for gems like `sorbet-rails` or `sorbet-typed`.

-In order to start using Sorbet you will need to remove these gems redo all of your automatically generated RBI files.
+In order to start using Tapioca you will need to remove these gems redo all of your automatically generated RBI files.
 [Full instructions on how  migrate are in the wiki](https://github.com/Shopify/tapioca/wiki/Migrating-to-Tapioca).

 ## Manual gem requires